TechTrainOps/enterprise-azure-landing-zone-platform/docs/architecture/README.md

 - Azure Container Registry
 - Security-related RBAC assignments

-Private Endpoints and Private DNS are owned by Networking.
+Private Endpoints and Private DNS are not managed by Security.

+They are owned by Networking.

-Managed Identity and its RBAC assignments are owned by Identity.
+Managed Identity and its RBAC assignments are not managed by Security.

+They are owned by Identity.

 ### Monitoring